darynng/darynng/README.md

 🌱 I’m currently working on building an autonomous vehicle using IntelRealsenseD435I depth camera and Nvidia Jetson Orin Nano board.

-📫 I'm stay in-touch at nguye7td@mail.uc.edu - Let's discuss anything that's on your mind ("How to achieve financial independence in 5 years?")!
+📫 I'm stay in-touch at nguye7td@mail.uc.edu - Let's discuss anything that's on your mind ("How to achieve zero-waste living style?")!

 ⚡ Fun fact: I can play most sports except soccer and baseball - Challenge me!